kabashi/kabashi.github.io/src/projects.md

 Gheg Corpus and Old Tosk Corpus are in preparation.

-- **of the German language**: I am co-working on building German Corpora at the [Friedrich-Alexander-Universität Erlangen-Nürnberg, Lehrstuhl für Korpus- und Computerlinguistik](https://www.linguistik.phil.fau.de/).
+- **of the German language**: I am co-working on building German Corpora at the [Friedrich-Alexander University of Erlangen-Nuremberg, Lehrstuhl für Korpus- und Computerlinguistik](https://www.linguistik.phil.fau.de/).
 Two of them are (1) [GeRedE](https://github.com/fau-klue/empirist-corpus) – a